appsolutGraph/graph-navigator/README.md

 The above command inserts `gatsby` into the dependencies of the `package.json` file, which tells Netlify what tools it needs to build the site.

 To set the required version of Node.js for building the site a new `.nvmrc` file has been added to the project.
+And to prevent Netlify to use yarn in the build chain, the file `yarn.lock` is removed.

 ### Extension 4: Semantic UI